sunfish-prj/SUNFISH-Platform-API/RegistryInterfaceAPI/README.md

 This directory contains the specification of SUNFISH Registry Interface APIs.

-The SUNFISH Blockchain APIv2.1.docx file contains the specifications for all APIs along with the related explanations.

-Within the swagger directory, the API specifications are provided in json so that they can be directly imported in swagger with the following settings:
+Within the swagger directory, the API specifications are provided in json so that they can be directly imported in swagger with the following settings: (manually copy the corresponding json file in the online editor in case of caching troubles)

 * For the monitoring API, use [this](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/sunfish-prj/SUNFISH-Platform-API/master/RegistryInterfaceAPI/swagger/AccessMonitoring.json).